 In other pages on this site, my forward-looking political thoughts, based on decades of practical participation in American activism, are here.
 My unusual path to spiritual understanding, and some of the conclusions I’ve come to with this, is outlined here.
 Some of my most concise and hard-hitting writings and speeches, meant to emphasize a point, are here.
 And finally, a not-so-brief biographical sketch of this wonderful life I’ve enjoyed is is over here.
 The page you’re on is the current postings page, scroll down for varied and sundry reflections on politics, culture, and whatever else I feel I need to tell you about.
 I haven’t put up much in the last year, I enjoy a complicated life, and I like to say things of significance only.
 Some new ideas for postings are brewing, yet please, read the deep material I’ve placed here, dig into it.
-Just for example, the December 2010 post on “Presidential Politics” remains valid through the Occupy Movement and the 2012 elections, I have updated it in Feb.
+Just for example, the December 2010 post on “Presidential Politics” has remained valid through the Occupy Movement and the 2012 elections, I have updated it in Feb.
 2015 to hopefully remain valid through 2016 and beyond, and most of it does remain valid.
 To the extent that the catastrophe of an extremely unfit man probably backed by a foreign power capturing the Presidency has changed things, that is addressed in my January 2017 post regarding Trump.
 The “Hope Vs. Advertising” post remains far ahead of the conventional wisdom.
 As a writer, I have always wanted my readers to find my work both entertaining and profitable to their total life experience.

 My mission, in all of this work, is to help people think better thoughts.
 I’m not going to claim that this always or ever brings instant success and happiness; most of the time we humans are quite happy with our dysfunctional thought, and if that thought fits into a dysfunctional subculture, it can be successful in that context.
 Getting to better thoughts can be slightly or greatly painful, and I myself hate it when a better thought forces me to change one of my deeply-ingrained personal habits or preferences.